EthanLyons/EthanLyons.github.io/README.md

  This app is in fact useful on it's own.
 I would imagine I am not the only one who is in need of a categorization of often visited websites.

+### Week 1 reflection

+It has been difficult to adjust to the schedule so far.
+We have been introduced to many new concepts and are moving quickly.
+The coding bootcamp is a promising.

+###